Last updated 5/6/2020

 Visual: Screen opens to a background image with a person typing on a laptop and a notebook and pencil, along with the Walden University Writing Center logo.
 The title Walden University Writing Center and tagline “Your writing, grammar, and APA experts” appears on the screen.
 The screen changes to show the series title “Using Quotations” and the video title “Shortening Quotations with Ellipses.”

-Visual: Slide changes to the title “Shortening Quotes with Ellipses” and the following:
+Visual: Slide changes to the title “Shortening Quotations with Ellipses” and the following:

 Visual: The following example is added to the screen:

 Audio: Here's an example of a quotation that's over 40 words, and then here is an example of how I have shortened it by cutting out words and replaced them with ellipses.
 I cut out the extra phrasing that wasn't important to the point that I was trying to make here, which helps it become more concise so I’m not including extra information that isn’t relevant for my reader.